Soccer in Canada: 2000–present

 The senior women's side again qualified for the 2003 FIFA Women's World Cup.
 In the group stages they lost to Germany before beating Japan and Argentina for their first wins in World Cup history (men or women).
 In the quarter-finals, Canada upset China 1–0 before losing to Sweden in the semifinal.
 They were again beat by old rivals the U.S. in the 3rd place game.
 The under-19 women's side qualified for the 2004 world championship in Thailand, losing in the quarterfinals to China.
 For the second straight tournament, a Canadian won the Golden Boot, with Brittany Timko the top-scorer.
 Sinclair set an NCAA Division I record in 2005 with 39 goals as she led Portland to another NCAA title and earned a second straight Hermann Trophy.
 In the wake of her record-setting season at Portland, Sinclair won the Honda-Broderick Cup in 2006 as the outstanding female athlete at a U.S. university.
 Also in 2006, long-serving CSA Chief Operating Officer Kevan Pipe was fired from his duties.
 The CPSL re-branded as the Canadian Soccer League.

 In 2007, Toronto FC began play in Major League Soccer as its first franchise located outside the United States.
-Canada's national team reached the semi-final at the 2007 CONCACAF Gold Cup, losing again to the USA who would again win the tournament as in 2002.
+Canada's national team reached the semi-final at the 2007 CONCACAF Gold Cup, losing again to the U.S. who would again win the tournament as in 2002.
 Dale Mitchell was named coach of Canada's senior men's team, to begin duties after the 2007 FIFA U-20 World Cup, held in Canada.
 The host went out without scoring a goal and losing all three matches.
 The final was held in front of 20,000 people at BMO Field in Toronto, with Argentina beating the Czech Republic 2–1.

 In May 2008, the CSA inaugurated the Canadian Championship – a domestic cup competition open to professional clubs in Canada.
 The Montreal Impact won the inaugural season and qualified for the 2008–09 CONCACAF Champions League season.

 In women's soccer, Canada qualified for the Women's Olympic Football Tournament for the first time.
 The team came within an extra-time goal of knocking off number-one ranked U.S. in the quarter-final.
 At the youth level, Canada won its second CONCACAF Women's U-20 Championship.
 In March 2011, it was announced Canada would host the 2015 FIFA Women's World Cup for the first time, where they reached the quarterfinals.